bdeckard92/dupUT/01-Class-Content/06-Server-Side-APIs/04-Supplemental/Project-Requirements.md

 * Finally, you must add your project to the portfolio that you created in Module 2.

-More details about the project will be provided in the next module.
+### More details about the project will be provided in Module 7.